-Already dirt-cheap, solar power is about to get even more powerful
+Already dirt-cheap, solar panels are about to get even more powerful

 Adoption of perovskite had previously been challenged by costs and technical issues that prevented commercial-scale production.
 But now there are signs that’s changing.
 In May, Wuxi UtmoLight Technology Co. announced plans to start a pilot line by October with mass production beginning in 2023.

-Bi-facial panels
+Bifacial panels

 Solar panels typically get their power from the side that faces the sun, but can also make use of the small amount of light that reflects back off the ground.
-Bi-facial panels started to gain in popularity in 2019, with producers seeking to capture the extra increments of electricity by replacing opaque backing material with specialist glass.
+Bifacial panels started to gain in popularity in 2019, with producers seeking to capture the extra increments of electricity by replacing opaque backing material with specialist glass.
 They were also temporarily boosted by a since-closed loophole in U.S. law that exempted them from tariffs on Chinese products.

 The trend caught solar glass suppliers off-guard and briefly caused prices for the material to soar.
 Late last year, China loosened regulations around glass manufacturing capacity, and that should prepare the ground for more widespread adoption of the two-sided solar technology.